Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/DCC-Currency-Rate-Request.md

 # Dynamic Currency Conversion - Rate Request by Currency

-Commerce Hub's DCC allows a merchant to request a specific rate by submitting the `currencyCode` in the request.
+Commerce Hub's DCC allows a merchant to request a specific currency's rate by submitting the `currencyCode` in the request.

 ---